A Noble and Important Work

 Question and Answer

 Growing up what did you want to be?
 What led you to BYU?

 I wanted to be a nurse like my mom until I figured out that I couldn’t stand the sight of blood.
 I knew I enjoyed working with kids, but I wasn’t sure I wanted to be a teacher; I was sure I wanted an adventure after high school.
-So I decided to move out to attend BYU because I sought a first-class university education with the influence of the church.
+So I decided to move out to attend BYU because I sought a first-class university education with the influence of The Church of Jesus Christ of Latter-day Saints.
 Although I considered several majors, I always came back to education.

 What did you learn while in the McKay School of Education that has influenced you and your career?

 Although I value the knowledge and skills I acquired through my undergraduate and graduate studies at BYU, I most treasure the relationships I developed with people.
 I benefitted from great teachers and mentors who helped me grow personally and professionally.
 I learned that helping others develop is the most important responsibility of leadership.

 What success stories or accomplishments would you like to share?